ali-albinfalah/FDA-adverse-events-analysis/README.md

 ## Problem Statement
 Between 1999 and 2025, the FDA recorded over 90,000 adverse event reports linked to food and dietary supplements.
-Unlike pharmaceuticals, supplements do not require FDA approval before reaching consumers — making post-market reporting the only safety net.
+Unlike pharmaceuticals, supplements do not require FDA approval before reaching consumers, making post-market reporting the only safety net.

 ## Objectives